Science

 Intent:

-West Wycombe School’s science curriculum aims to give all children a strong understanding of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.
+West Wycombe School's science curriculum aims to give all children a strong understanding of the world around them while acquiring specific skills and knowledge to help them think and work scientifically, gain an understanding of scientific processes, and understand the uses and implications of Science today and for the future.

 Implementation:

-At West Wycombe School, pupils will develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.
-Pupils will be equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+At West Wycombe School, pupils will develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry, and physics.
+They will be equipped with the scientific knowledge required to understand the uses and implications of Science today and in the future.

 Impact: